 vi. protecting and enhancing the access of historians to archival and other record collections; and

 vii. fostering contact and co-operation with associations with similar objectives

 PROVIDED that the aims of the Association shall always be read and applied so as to obtain and retain the non-profit, non-taxable status of the Association.

 3.1 Membership shall be open to all individuals and organisations supporting the objects of the Association and paying the appropriate subscription.

 3.2 Membership shall be of two kinds: individual and institutional.
 An organisation which is an institutional member shall be entitled to nominate one representative to speak and vote on its behalf.

 3.3 Individual or institutional membership may be terminated by a decision of a majority of members of the Council, by non-payment of the subscription within the period specified in clause 4, or by voluntary resignation.

 3.4 Honorary life members: the Council of the Association may nominate as an honorary life member any person who, in its opinion, has rendered outstanding service to the Association or made a notable contribution to its aims and objects.
 Such a member shall have the same advantages and voting rights as an ordinary member.
 Such nomination shall be voted upon at the Annual General Meeting of the Association or if appropriate at a Special General Meeting called for the purpose.

 4.1 The subscriptions for individual and institutional members shall be proposed from time to time by the Council of the Association in accordance with the procedures laid down in clause 7.2.
-Subscriptions shall be payable within three months of the beginning of the Association’s financial year, which shall commence on 1 January.
-Members who join the Association after the mid-point of any financial year will become members for both that financial year and the following one.
+Subscriptions shall cover the calendar year and are required to be paid from 1st January, being payable by the end of the Association’s financial year on 30th June.

 5. Privileges of members